syncfusion-content/javascript-docs/js/TreeView/Getting-Started.md

 {% endhighlight %}

-> **Note**: Refer to the previous example for datasource
+N> Refer to the previous example for datasource

 Execute the code example to render **TreeView**.
 When you select the mail folder in the **TreeView,** the corresponding action takes place by raising the **select** event.

 {% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img7.png"%}

-> **Note**: The inline edit validation is done on the rising of “inlineEditValidation” event as in the screenshot as follows.
+N> The inline edit validation is done on the rising of “inlineEditValidation” event as in the screenshot as follows.
 The “inlineEditValidation” event rises only when the “allowEdit” property is set to True.

 {% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img8.png"%}